On the Nuisance of Control Variables in Regression Analysis: Discussion and Recommendations

-Attaching economic meaning to the marginal effects of biased control variables is problematic, as researchers could develop false intuitions or come to erroneous policy conclusions based on them.
-Therefore it is advisable to not discuss the results obtained for control variables in empirical papers, unless the researchers can be sure that they have accounted for all relevant influence factors of the outcome in a regression (\emph{all-causes regression}).
-Since in many practical settings this is unlikely, however, we recommend to treat controls as \emph{nuisance parameters}, which are included in the analysis for identification purposes but are not reported themselves in the output tables \citep{Liang1995}.
-Our suggestion thereby corresponds to the way control variables are treated by non-parametric matching estimators \citep{Heckman1998} and modern machine learning techniques for high-dimensional settings \citep{Belloni2014}.
-These methods similarly do not report estimation results related to controls, either because there are simply too many covariates in the analysis, which is the primary use-case for machine learning, or marginal effects of control variables are not even returned by the estimation protocol, as in the matching case.
+Beyond pure prediction tasks, the purpose of regression analysis in organizational research is typically to build and test theories that explain the causal mechanisms underlying a studied phenomenon \parencite{Sutton1995}.
+In this paper, we argued that attaching substantive meaning to the marginal effects of biased control variables is problematic, however, as researchers could develop false intuitions or draw erroneous managerial and policy conclusions.
+Therefore, we think it is advisable to not discuss the results obtained for control variables in quantitative papers, unless the researchers can be sure that they have accounted for all relevant influence factors of the outcome in a regression (\emph{all-causes regression}).
+Since in many practical settings this is unlikely to be the case, we recommend to treat controls as \emph{nuisance parameters}, which are included in the analysis for identification purposes (and discussed as such) but their effects are not interpreted \parencite{Liang1995, Meehl1971}.
+This corresponds to the way control variables are treated by non-parametric matching estimators \parencite{Heckman1998} and modern machine learning techniques for high-dimensional settings \parencite{Chernozhukov2018,Huenermund2023b}.
+These methods do not report estimation results related to controls, either because there would be simply too many covariates in the analysis (which is the primary use-case for machine learning) or marginal effects of control variables are not returned by the estimation protocol (as in the matching case).